 “Infidelity is the book every married man and woman should read.
 Ann Pearlman is on her way to becoming a major literary voice,” —Ken Goldber

 “An unusually vivid and striking account of the effects of men’s affairs on their wives and daughtersâ€¦an immediate, personal story of depth and power, as gripping as a good novel.” —Publishers Weekly, starred review

 “Ann Pearlman’s honesty digs into the reader’s memory bank and makes it acceptable to have those memories we thought were too horrible to share.
 She has handled infidelity with a sense of humor and a delicacy that could break the heart.” —Oakland Press

-“She has a sharp eye for detail and is adept at expanding her discussion of infidelity’s pain and relationship—mutating qualities.” —Kirkus Reviews
+“Pearlman has a sharp eye for detail and is adept at expanding her discussion of infidelity’s pain and relationship—mutating qualities, pinpointed its effects of children, adult acquaintances, and even (in the case of her parents and grandparents) one’s history.” —Kirkus Reviews

 “Outstanding… once you start reading you cannot stop.” —The Times